muigukenneth/Autodialer/README.md

 Autodialer
 ==========

-The  Sales Pacer App
-This is a the sales pacer app that syncs with the sales pacer coded with alot of complexity and adlenaline
+This is a the Sales Pacer App that syncs with the sales pacer web Application coded with alot of complexity and adlenaline.
+To run it on your eclipse you need the following libraries.
+*Menu Drawer
+*Volley
+*Actionbarshelock
+*google play services
+*SugaredList Animations.

+Enjoy the piece of genius code